 Impacts from EMI occur when EMFs affect operation of an electrical, magnetic, or electromagnetic device.
 Medical and high-tech facilities commonly contain equipment that could be affected by EMI.
-This includes equipment sensitive to small variations in the surrounding magnetic field (e.g., medical magnetic resonance imaging [MRI] scanners, nuclear magnetic resonance [NMR] spectrometers) and focused-beam devices (e.g., electron microscopes, ion-writing systems).
+This includes equipment sensitive to small variations in the surrounding magnetic field (e.g., medical magnetic resonance imaging [MRI] scanners, nuclear magnetic resonance [NMR] spectrometers) and focused-beam devices (e.g., electron microscopes, ionwriting systems).
 Other forms of equipment sensitive to EMI include fire and police radio services, which could be affected by radio frequency (RF) interference.
 As described in Section 3.5, Electromagnetic Fields and Electromagnetic Interference, operation of the HSR Build Alternative would generate EMFs that could interfere with magnetically sensitive equipment at one facility along the alignment (Baxter Healthcare at 5401 Colorado Boulevard in Los Angeles) and could cause RF interference with radio systems at one police station (the Los Angeles County Sheriff's Station at 441 Bauchett Street in Los Angeles).
 Airports also operate radio and other electronic systems potentially susceptible to EMI from other radio systems, and electromagnetic effects from operation of the proposed Burbank Airport Station could result in land use conflicts with the Hollywood Burbank Airport.
+There are three main sources of potential interference from the HSR Build Alternative: the on-board and wayside communications systems, the train traction power systems, and intermittent arcing between the train pantograph and the OCS.
+RF emissions due to arcing are believed to be the most consequential source in terms of interference at the frequencies used by airport communications and navigation systems.
+However, at Hollywood Burbank Airport, the potential for such interference is greatly reduced by two considerations.
+First is the substantial shielding effect provided by the HSR tunnel itself, which would extend approximately 1 mile north and 1.5 miles south of the airport property.
+The second is that all radio navigation aids at Hollywood Burbank Airport are well removed from the HSR tracks, the closest being more than 4,000 feet from the tunnel.
+The closest section of unshielded OCS is 7,500 feet from the nearest navigation aid and 9,000 feet from the nearest instrument landing system on the aircraft flight path (Hollywood Burbank Airport 2021).